You’ve got questions? We’ve got answers!

 Who can use this lab?

-We are dedicated to providing access to reliable test results to patients, but our services are available to anyone in Colorado: patients, home cultivators, consumers, health care professionals, parents, caregivers, researchers, product developers, craft growers and connoisseurs… the list goes on.
+We are dedicated to providing access to reliable test results to patients, but our services are available to anyone in Colorado: patients, home cultivators, consumers, health care professionals, parents, caregivers, researchers, hemp farmers, hemp extractors, product developers, hemp brokers, craft growers and connoisseurs… the list goes on.

 When you say you “test” marijuana, are you guys just sitting around smoking weed?